-Body length male 10-13mm, female 12-15mm.
-A variable spider, with either bold markings or they may be abscent.
+A variable spider, with either bold markings or they may be absent.
 The colour ranges from grey to yellowish, to dark brown.
 Males are similar to females, but they have slighly smaller abdomens which is quite clearly marked.

-The adults are seen June to August.
-Found in grassland, heathland, and woodland clearings.
+Seen June to August and found in grassland, heathland, and woodland clearings.
 The adults enjoy basking in the sun.
 Common and widespread throughout.
+Native to Britain.